 Those are the variables that you can adjust to change the strength of your espresso.
-I didn’t always change all of them, though.
-I mostly kept the pre-infusion set to “long,” and the grinder set to “fine.”
+I didn’t always change all of the variables, though – I mostly kept a “long” pre-infusion and a “fine” grind.
 I also left the temperature alone.
-I generally would set it to use more ground espresso, but I noticed that the pucks of coffee grounds from Miele machines can get pretty big.
-So I just set the amount of ground espresso a bit lower.
+Although I generally would set the machine to use more ground espresso, I noticed that the pucks of coffee grounds from Miele machines can get pretty big, so I just set the amount of ground espresso a bit lower.

-I used a coffee from Miele, and I’ll talk more about that in a moment.
-For this coffee, I used the official recommendations from Miele: Pre-infusion: long; Temperature: medium; Grind: 4th setting from the left; Amount of ground espresso: 3rd setting from the left.
+I used the coffee from Miele, and I’ll talk more about that in a moment.
+For Miele’s coffee, I used their official recommendations: pre-infusion – long; temperature – medium; grind – fourth setting from the left; amount of ground espresso – third setting from the left.

-It also depends on the beans you use.
+The settings also depend on the beans you use.

-That’s always a hard choice to make.
+Which beans to use is always a difficult decision to make.
 If you buy a machine that’s this good, you’ll naturally want to also use good coffee beans.
 You can only get something good out of it if you put something good into it.
 So if you don’t use good coffee beans, you won’t get good results.

-It’s therefore natural for many readers to ask what’s better: coffee beans or espresso beans?
+It is natural for many readers to ask what is better: coffee beans or espresso beans?
 I think the answer is clear: espresso beans.
-Generally speaking, even a café americano made with espresso beans will taste better than other kinds of black coffee from automatic espresso machines.
-In the manual for the Miele CM 6350, it actually even says that you shouldn’t use the same kind of beans for coffee drinks and for espressos.
-I think that may be out of date, though, since Miele now offers its Black Edition No. 1 beans—but the package doesn’t actually indicate whether it contains espresso or coffee beans.
+Generally speaking, a café americano made from an automatic espresso machine will taste better with espresso beans than regular coffee beans.
+In the manual for the Miele CM 6350, it even says that you shouldn’t use the same kind of beans for both espressos and other coffee drinks.
+I think that may be out of date, though, since Miele now offers its Black Edition No. 1 beans — but the package doesn’t actually indicate whether it contains espresso or coffee beans.

-Based on the beans and their roast color, though, it’s pretty clear to me that they’re espresso beans.
-These are 100% Arabica beans from Central and South America (Brazil, Colombia, Nicaragua, and Honduras), with the whole Certification Fun Pack: Organic and Fair Trade.
-The information sheet even says “Miele Quality Premium Coffee Blend.”
-That’s definitely espresso in my book, and even the name “Black Edition” itself should tip us off.
+Based on the beans and their roast color, though, it’s pretty clear to me that they are espresso beans.
+These are 100 percent Arabica beans from Central and South America (Brazil, Colombia, Nicaragua and Honduras), with the whole certification fun pack: organic and fair trade.
+The information sheet says “Miele Quality Premium Coffee Blend.”
+That’s definitely espresso in my book, and, additionally, the name “Black Edition” itself should tip us off.

-The Miele 7500 also included a package of Illy Espresso, but I didn’t care much for it.
+The Miele 7500 also included a package of Illy Espresso, but I didn’t care much for it and I wouldn’t recommend it.
 The Black Edition No. 1 is better.
-It represents the leap from a mass-produced coffee or espresso to a hand-roasted coffee from a drum roaster.
-This results in a much fuller aroma and better crema.
-Still, I wouldn’t recommend the Illy beans.
+It represents the leap from a mass-produced coffee or espresso to a hand-roasted coffee from a drum roaster, which results in a much fuller aroma and better crema.

-By the way, if you order the CM 6350 “Black Edition,” you’ll also receive 2 kilos (about 4.4 pounds) of the Black Edition espresso, as well as a coffee pot.
+By the way, if you order the CM 6350 “Black Edition,” you will also receive two kilos (about 4.4 pounds) of the Black Edition Espresso, as well as a coffee pot.
 Of course, I also tested the pot right away.
-On the box it says it’s “ideal for making espresso, coffee and specialty coffee drinks with milk.”
+On the box, it says the beans are “ideal for making espresso, coffee and specialty coffee drinks with milk.”
 I was quite pleased with the espressos and caffe lattes that I made with the Black Edition No. 1 beans.
 They were rather smoky and a tad bitter.

 Trying Out the Milk Frother on the Miele Automatic Espresso Machine

-The milk components on the Miele CM 6350 work quickly and they work well.
+The milk components on the Miele CM 6350 work quickly and well.
 It’s also a really easy system to clean thoroughly.
 When the milk first starts coming out of the machine, it really lets it rip – “WOW!”
-I thought, “Look at it go!”
-But then the automatic milk frothing system kicks in and starts efficiently doing its thing.
+I thought.
+“Look at it go!”
+Then the automatic milk frothing system kicked in and started efficiently doing its thing.
 It’s also already set at the optimal temperature, and the milk’s consistency and taste won over everyone in our office.

-For years now, I’ve been schlepping new automatic espresso machines in and out of our office every week, and my other four coworkers have been lucky enough to help out with the testing and sampling.
+For years now, I’ve been schlepping new automatic espresso machines in and out of our office every week, and my four co-workers have been game to help out with the testing and sampling.
 They were noticeably more excited about this machine than most of the others.
 They even liked the Black Edition No. 1 beans.

-I noticed that we—myself included–especially “tested” lots of “samples” of caffe lattes and drinks with foamed milk.
+I noticed that we — myself included — “tested” lots of “samples” of caffe lattes and drinks with foamed milk.
 Usually the attitude is, “Ugh, another espresso machine to test?”
-But with the Miele CM 6350, it was more like, “Hello, what have we here?
+With the Miele CM 6350, however, it was more like, “Hello, what have we here?
 Can we keep it?”

 The fact that the machine can quickly dispense and froth the milk is likely also useful for people who are short on time or who work in small offices.
 It’s definitely cool that you can quickly make two double servings of cappuccinos.

-In other words, I give two thumbs up to the milk frothing system.
+In other words, I give two thumbs up for the milk frothing system.

 Using the Grinder

-Under the lid on the right side of the CM 6, you’ll find the control to adjust the grinder.
+Under the lid, on the right side of the CM 6, you will find the control to adjust the grinder.
 It has five different settings.
-Especially if you’re adjusting it to get a finer grind, you should only move it a little at a time so that the grinder doesn’t get jammed.
-That means that you should only move it one step finer (to the left) at a time, and then try it out by making an espresso.
+If you are adjusting it to a finer grind, you should only move it a little at a time so the grinder doesn’t jam.
+This means that you should only move it one step finer (to the left) at a time, and then try it out by making an espresso.

-If that doesn’t work the way you want it to, then you can try the next level.
-Also, keep in mind that you’ll only really see the results of the new setting after making one or two espressos, because it takes one or two cycles for all of the newly ground coffee to move through the machine.
+If the results aren’t what you want, then you can try the next level.
+Keep in mind that you’ll only really see the results of the new setting after making one or two espressos, as it takes a couple cycles for all of the newly ground coffee to move through the machine.

-Every time you open up the lid, you should also empty out the water tank.
-The software in the machine will then reset the level to 0, which is good—you don’t want it to overflow.
-I then set the grinder to the next finest level.
+Every time you open the lid, you should also empty the water tank.
+The software in the machine will then reset the level to ‘0,’ which is good — you don’t want it to overflow.
+Then set the grinder to the next finest level.

 The External Compartment for Ground Coffee

-These compartments for pre-ground coffee are becoming standard on almost all super automatic espresso machines.
-They’re basically a kind of bypass that goes around the grinder, letting you use coffee that’s been previously ground.
+These compartments for pre-ground coffee are becoming standard on almost all super-automatic espresso machines.
+These compartments basically bypass the grinder, letting you use coffee that has been previously ground.
 I advise against using them, though, regardless of the machine or the manufacturer.

-These compartments are always more hassle than they’re worth.
-And that’s the reason that I don’t even test them anymore.
-First of all, powder from the ground coffee always manages to stick to the walls of the compartments.
-That’s because of the high humidity.
+These compartments are always more hassle than they are worth, which is the reason I don’t even test them anymore.
+First of all, coffee grounds always manage to stick to the compartment walls because of the machine’s high humidity.
 What’s more, the coffee is often ground too fine or too coarse, which means that it doesn’t work well in the machine.

 After all, the best thing about an automatic espresso machine is that it freshly grinds the beans every time you use it.
-In my coffee bean reviews I also always advise against buying pre-ground coffee.
-Using whole beans is the secret to unlocking that wonderful aroma.
+In my coffee bean reviews, I also always advise against buying pre-ground coffee.
+Using freshly ground whole beans is the secret to unlocking coffee’s wonderful aroma.